Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Fix – Made edit quote page responsive.

-- Fix – Changed position of expiration date.
+- Fix – Changed position of the expiration date.

 - Fix – Added support for variations fetched through ajax.